What Is 'Challenging Assumptions'?

 - Explore the reasons for considering all living, feeling beings in the fight for social justice

-Part 1: Exploring Speciesism and Discrimination
+Part 1 of the Curriculum: Exploring Speciesism and Discrimination

 Part 2: Incorporating Compassion Into the Curriculum